virtuozzo/cloudnet/README.md

 Then create the database structure with `docker run --env-file=.env --rm cloudnet rake db:schema:load`.

 And finally seed the database with `docker run --env-file=.env --rm cloudnet rake db:seed`.
 This will add the available providers from your OnApp installation and an initial admin user with username 'admin' and password 'password'.

+You will then need to change the admin password and fill out the extra details for the providers that your installation is offering.
+For instance each provider needs a price per disk/cpu/memory.
+You can edit these details through the admin interface at `/admin/locations`.

 **Running the Docker containers**
 You will need at least 2 containers: